Atmospheric Sciences Research

 - The effects of climate change on renewable energy resources are explored on a spectrum of temporal and spatial scales.
 Recent work includes using dynamical downscaling of several Earth System Models to examine potential impacts to New York’s renewable energy resources, and an ensemble approach using 40 CMIP5 models to determine global trends in solar and wind energy.

-ASRC Research and Development Facilities
+ASRC Research, Development and Operational Facilities

 The ExTreme Collaboration, Innovation, and Technology (xCITE) laboratory is a state-of-the-art software development and scientific visualization facility house within the Atmospheric Sciences Research Center.